gammapy/gammapy/docs/overview/package.rst

 instrument response functions (IRFs).
 The instrument response includes effective area, point spread function (PSF), energy dispersion and residual hadronic background.
-In addition there is associated meta data including information on the observation such as pointing] direction, observation time and obervation conditions.
+In addition there is associated meta data including information on the observation such as pointing] direction, observation time and observation conditions.
 The main FITS format supported by Gammapy is documented on the `Gamma astro data formats page <gadf>`_.

 The access to the data and instrument response is implemented in